edsalimanda23/corelab-web/PULL_REQUEST.md

-# 🚀 Corelab Challenge — Fullstack Project
+#  Corelab Challenge — Fullstack Project

 ## ✅ What was done
 - Complete CRUD for to-do items (create, read, update, delete)
 - Mark/unmark items as favorite (⭐)
 - Assign custom color to each item
 - Favorites displayed at the top of the list
-- Responsive layout in the frontend
+- Responsive layout on the frontend
 - RESTful API with Node.js + Express + MongoDB Atlas
 - Deployment on Render